Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

 by Arturo Leyva

-ARTURO LEYVA is a Mexican Singer songwriter & producer, originally from Michoacán.
+ARTURO LEYVA is a Mexican singer-songwriter and producer, originally from Michoacán.
 More than 200 of his songs have been recorded throughout Latin America, and one of his most popular compositions, “Le Hace Falta Un Beso,” has been recorded by over 600 artists across the Americas and Europe.
+Since 2016, he has been based in the Columbia River Gorge, where he currently serves as Director of Communications and Event Logistics for the Hood River Latino Network, as well as Director of Programming and Production at Radio Tierra.

 Arturo is an activist at heart and deeply passionate about his people and his community.